ItIzYe/guessthenumber/README.md

 __Number 2: The Bot Wins:__

-- The Bot is guessing a number 18 and 39<br>
+BOT:  The Bot is guessing a number 18 and 39<br>
-                Please inser your Number -<br>
+GAME: Please inser your Number<br>
-                                       27-<br>
+YOU:  27<br>
-- The Bot guessed the Number 23.
+GAME: The Bot guessed the Number 23.
 He <br>
       outguessed you and gained <br>
       +10pts.<br>

 __Number 3: Draw:__

-- The Bot is guessing a number 18 and 39
+BOT:  The Bot is guessing a number 18 and 39<br>
-                Please inser your Number -
+GAME: Please inser your Number<br>
-                                       27-
+YOU:  27<br>
-- Lucky Boy!
+GAME: Lucky Boy!
 You both guessed the same
       Number!
 Nobody gained points.

 specific Rounds can get canceled if you guess a Number outside the spectrum of the Bot.